CLAUDE.md

 Publishing System

-• Notes with publish: true in frontmatter are published to the public website
+• Notes with draft: true in frontmatter are also excluded

 • GitLab CI triggers a downstream pipeline in the Anson-Projects/brain-quartz repository